gimli-org/pyGIMLi/doc/BUILD_LINUX.md

     python -c 'import pygimli as pg; print(pg.Report())'
 ```

+Note, if you test like this, ensure there is no actual path with a name `pygimli` in your current directory or he will test this path as package instead.
+This will probably fail.

 As long nothing changes in the C++ part of pygimli you can just update pyGIMLi
 but just pulling the latest changes from git.
 If you end the terminal session you can reactivate the venv with: